Baden-Baden: Road

-The main road link is autobahn A5 between Freiburg and Frankfurt, which is 10 km away from the city.
+The main road link is autobahn A5 between Basel and Frankfurt via Freiburg, Karlsruhe and Mannheim, which is 10 km away from the inner city.

 There are two stations providing intercity bus services: one next to the main railway station and one at the airport.

 Railway

 Baden-Baden has three stations, Baden-Baden station being the most important of them.

 Air

-Karlsruhe/Baden-Baden Airport is an airport located in Baden-Baden that also serves the city of Karlsruhe.
+Karlsruhe/Baden-Baden Airport is an airport located near Baden-Baden that also serves the city of Karlsruhe.
 It is Baden-Württemberg's second-largest airport after Stuttgart Airport, and the 18th-largest in Germany with 1,110,500 passengers as of 2016 and mostly serves low-cost and leisure flights.